honzascholtz/Qubespec/docs/index.rst

 Getting started
 ---------------

-The best place to get started is by looking at the `iPython notebook examples <https://github.com/ACCarnall/bagpipes/tree/master/examples>`_.
-It's a good idea to tackle them in order as the later examples build on the earlier ones.
-These documentation pages contain a more complete reference guide.
+The best place to get started is by looking at the `iPython notebook examples <https://github.com/honzascholtz/Qubespec/tree/main/IFS_tutorial>`_.
+The full tutorial is in:

-Bagpipes is structured around three core classes:

- - :ref:`model_galaxy <making-model-galaxies>`: for generating model galaxy spectra
- - :ref:`galaxy <inputting-observational-data>`: for loading observational data into Bagpipes
- - :ref:`fit <fitting-observational-data>`: for fitting models to observational data.
+ - :ref:`Loading a cube  <making-model-galaxies>`: For Loading the IFS cube into QubeSpec and preparing it to fit
+ - :ref:`1D fitting <inputting-observational-data>`: Explanation of how fitting works.
+ - :ref:`Spaxel-by-Spaxel fitting <fitting-observational-data>`: Fitting every spaxel in the cube.

 Acknowledgements